surfers-spot/surfers-spot.github.io/index.md

 </p>

 ### Sign Up Page
-If you are new to the website you can create an account with us.
+If you are new to the website, you can create an account with us.
 You will be prompted with this page asking for your email and a password.

 <p align="center">
   <img src="images/resiger-your-page.png">
 </p>

-After creating an account with us you will be promted with this page everytime you log in.
+After creating an account with us, you will be prompted with this page everytime you log in.
 <p align="center">
   <img src="images/log-in-page.png">
 </p>

 ### Adding Your Information
-After creating your account you will then be prompted with information to allow for the site to narrow down your searches for the different breaks.
+After creating your account, you will then be prompted with information to allow for the site to narrow down your searches for the different breaks.

 <p align="center">
   <img src="images/Add-Stuff.png">
 </p>

 ### About Us
-In our footer we have a tab that gives users an overview of us and it gives a little overview of our purpose of our site and you are able to read some of our recent reviews and find surf lessons that are happening near you.
+In our footer we have a tab that gives users an overview of us, and it gives a little overview of our purpose of our site, and you are able to read some of our recent reviews and find surf lessons that are happening near you.

 <p align="center">
   <img src="images/Info.png">